-State law requires DMV, beginning January 2015 or upon approval by the U.S. Department of Homeland Security (DHS) to issue a driver's license to an individual who is ineligible for a social security number if the individual can provide certain additional documentation.
-Commonly referred to as "driving privilege only" (DP) licenses, these licenses cannot be used for identification purposes.
-Accordingly, federal law requires the DP license to include a recognizable feature on the front of the card.
-DHS granted approval of DMV's license design, which includes the words "FEDERAL LIMITS APPLY" on the front of the card, in September 2014.
+Pursuant to AB 60 (Alejo, Chapter 524, Statutes of 2013), DMV began on January 2, 2015, to issue driver's licenses to individuals who are ineligible for a social security number but can provide certain other documentation.
+To date, more than 750,000 individuals have received these licenses, commonly referred to as "driving privilege only" (DP) licenses.
+DP licenses cannot be used for identification purposes.
+Federal law requires the DP license to include a recognizable feature on the front of the card; California's DP license includes the words "FEDERAL LIMITS APPLY" on the front of the card.